-Tariffs are determined by the Minister of Transport in accordance with a predetermined, tendered formula, and are adjusted and gazetted on an annual basis (typically in March).
+Tariffs are determined by the Minister of Transport in accordance with a predetermined, tendered formula and once gazetted, are adjusted annually, usually in March of each year.

 Four tariff groups are defined: